FAQ's About Hair Removal Waxes and Techniques

 - Any area that has a rash, recent scar tissue, a skin graft, pimples, cold sores, moles, warts or fresh bruises.

-- Where client has undergone dermabrasion services within the past three months.
+- Where the client has undergone dermabrasion services within the past three months.

-- Where client has undergone laser skin resurfacing within the last year.
+- Where the client has undergone laser skin resurfacing within the last year.

 - Where Botox or collagen injections were performed within the last seven days.